Counselling 101: Essentials for New Professionals

 counselling therapy

 Embarking on a journey to become a counselling professional can be both exciting and challenging.
-As a stepping stone to your career, this article aims to provide a comprehensive yet concise overview of the essentials every aspiring professional must know.
+As a stepping stone to your career, this article aims to provide a comprehensive yet concise overview of the essentials every aspiring counselling professional must know.
 Dive into the world of counselling with us, as we shed light on its purpose, principles, and approaches that are paramount in this ever-evolving field.

-Gain clarity on what counselling truly entails and the critical role it plays in empowering individuals to overcome mental, emotional, and behavioral hurdles.
+Gain clarity on what counselling truly entails and the critical role it plays in empowering individuals to overcome mental, emotional, and behavioural hurdles.
 Be armed with the knowledge of key theoretical approaches that serve as the foundation, guiding principles, and ethics that govern the profession, ensuring both client safety and professional growth.

 What is Counselling and Why is it Important?